Introduction

 You have a duty to disclose information to the insurer.
 We will tell you about your duty at the time we assist you.

-You do not need to tell the insurer anything that:
+However, you do not need to disclose information that:

-• they know or should know as an insurer; or
+- they know or should know as an insurer;

 UTMOST GOOD FAITH